Logo

 What Is an Order Book?

-An order book is a continuously updated digital register of open instructions to buy or sell a specific instrument—such as a cryptocurrency, a stock, or an exchange-traded fund.
-Traders consult it on trading venues to assess the state of the market in real time.
+An order book is a continuously updated digital record of open buy and sell instructions for a specific instrument—such as a cryptocurrency, a stock, or an exchange-traded fund.
+Traders review it on trading venues to understand how the market is behaving at a given moment.

 Key Takeaways:

-- Bid and ask queues display price tiers and the quantities available at each step.
+• Bid and ask queues display price tiers and the available quantities at each step.

 How Does an Order Book Work?